If you want to grow your business and profit margins, understanding customer needs is the key.

 Your front-line staff spends a significant chunk of their time speaking to customers, which gives them a unique understanding of customer needs.

 Employees in different roles will naturally have different insights into what your customers require.
+Keep a team communication platform for employees to share insights.

 For instance, sales representatives should have a clear view of how your proposition compares to your rivals, and the key factors that ultimately inform a prospect’s buying decision.